9Bank-Git/ReactJs-Task-App/README.md

 # 📝 Task List App

 The case study is a simple Task List application built using Vite and React.
-It comes with essential functionalities including adding, editing, deleting, moving up or down, filtering active, and saving to local storage.
+It comes with essential functionalities including adding, editing, deleting, toggle complete, moving up or down, filtering, and saving to local storage.

 ## 💡 Documentation